SQL on FHIR

 FHIR is represented as a graph of resources, each of which includes nested data elements.
 There are semantics defined for references between resources, data types, terminology, extensions, and many other aspects of the specification.

 Most analytic and machine learning use cases require the preparation of FHIR data using transformations and tabular projections from its original form.
-The task of authoring these transformations and projections is not trivial and there is currently no standard mechanism to support reuse.
+The task of authoring and using these transformations and projections within the FHIR ecosystem is not trivial and there is currently no standard mechanism to support reuse.

 Solution